cloneofsimo/promptplusplus/README.md

 > Correlated ETI, 800 steps

-I literally did 1 experiments, so I don't know if this is a good idea or not.
+I literally did 1 experiment, so I don't know if this is a good idea or not.
 But I think it is worth further exploration.
 Use this repo if you want to try it out.

 # Usage